AureumChaos/LEAP/docs/source/distributed.rst

 .. figure:: _static/asea.png

     Algorithm 1: Asynchronous steady-state evolutionary algorithm concurrently updates a population as individuals are evaluated.
+(Mark Coletti, Eric Scott, Jeffry K. Bassett. **Library for Evolutionary Algorithms in Python (LEAP)**.
+    Genetic and Evolutionary Computation Conference, 2020.
+Cancun, MX.
+(To be printed.)

 Algorithm 1 shows the details of how an ASEA works.
-Newly evaluated individuals are inserted into the population, which now leaves a computing resource free.
+Newly evaluated individuals are inserted into the population, which then leaves a computing resource available.
 Offspring are created from one or more selected parents, and are then assigned to that computing resource, thus assuring minimal idle time between evaluations.
 This is particularly important within HPC contexts, as it is often the case that such resources are costly, and therefore there is an implicit need to minimize wasting such resources.
-By contrast, a synchronous distributed approach risks idling computing resources
+By contrast, a synchronous distributed approach risks wasting computing resources because computing resources that finish evaluating individuals before the last individual is evaluated will idle until the next generation.

 Examples
 ^^^^^^^^